 Are Gmail attachments encrypted?

-This applies to everything sent via Gmail.
+TLS applies to everything sent via Gmail.
 Because attachments are simply part of an email, they also fall under the TLS rules.
-So, unless everyone is using TLS, it just doesn’t work.
+But again, to encrypt Gmail attachments, both a sender and a recipient should be using TLS (or S/MIME for that matter).

-Set email to expire.
+- Set an email to expire.
 You can opt to set an expiration date for an email.
 This provides an artificial deadline for the email you send.

-The app is available for your Mac, and has an option that encrypts emails by default.
+Canary Mail is a mail app that has an option to encrypt emails by default.
 It’s actually Canary Mail’s default setting: you have to toggle encryption off manually to send unsecured emails!

 Here’s how it works: